phenopackets/phenopacket-schema/docs/spherocytosis.rst

 =========================================
-Spherocytosis: A complete example in Java
+A complete example in Java
 =========================================

 We will now demonstrate how to construct a phenopacket in Java to represent a case report about an individual with `type 1 spherocytosis <https://omim.org/entry/182900>`_.
 We present data from a simulated case report in which the phenotypic features and *ANK1* mutation are used to initialize a phenopacket.
 The phenopacket can be serialized and deserialized as shown in the section on :ref:`Serialization`.
 Here, we will show how to export the phenopacket in JSON format.